hburgoyne/picard_mcp/README.md

 The core functionality of Picard MCP revolves around memory management with the following components:

 1. **Memory Storage**:
-   - Memories are stored as text with associated metadata
+   - ✅ Memories are stored as text with associated metadata
-   - Vector embeddings (using text-embedding-3-small model) enable semantic search capabilities
+   - 🔄 Vector embeddings (using text-embedding-3-small model) for semantic search (infrastructure ready)
-   - Permissions control who can access each memory
+   - ✅ Permissions control who can access each memory
-   - Timestamps track creation, modification, and expiration
+   - ✅ Timestamps track creation, modification, and expiration
-   - Memory text is encrypted at rest while metadata remains searchable
+   - ✅ Memory text is encrypted at rest while metadata remains searchable
-   - All identifiers use UUID format instead of sequential integers for scalability
+   - ✅ All identifiers use UUID format for security and scalability
-   - Each memory is converted to a vector embedding using OpenAI's embedding model
+   - 🔄 Vector embedding generation using OpenAI's embedding model (planned)
-   - Embeddings enable semantic search and similarity matching
-   - PostgreSQL with pgvector extension provides efficient vector storage and retrieval
+   - ✅ PostgreSQL with pgvector extension provides efficient vector storage capability

 2. **Permission Management**:
-   - Each memory has a permission level (private or public)
+   - ✅ Each memory has a permission level (private or public)
-   - Private memories are only accessible to the owner
+   - ✅ Private memories are only accessible to the owner
-   - Public memories can be accessed by other users for persona queries
+   - ✅ Public memories can be accessed by other users for persona queries
-   - System is designed to be extensible for future permission types (e.g., for statistical/aggregated use)
+   - ✅ System is designed to be extensible for future permission types
-   - Shared memories can be accessed by specific users or groups
+   - 📋 Shared memories for specific users or groups (planned)
-   - Permissions can be modified by the memory owner at any time
+   - ✅ Permissions can be modified by the memory owner at any time

 3. **Memory Retrieval**:
-   - Users can retrieve their own memories with filtering and sorting options
+   - ✅ Users can retrieve their own memories with filtering and sorting options
-   - Semantic search allows finding memories based on meaning, not just keywords
+   - 🔄 Semantic search for finding memories based on meaning (infrastructure ready)
-   - Vector similarity (cosine) enables finding related memories across the database
+   - 🔄 Vector similarity (cosine) for finding related memories (planned)
-   - Top-N most similar memories are returned based on query relevance
+   - 🔄 Top-N most similar memories based on query relevance (planned)
-   - Permission checks ensure users only access authorized memories
+   - ✅ Permission checks ensure users only access authorized memories

 4. **LLM Integration**:
-   - Memories can be used as context for LLM queries
+   - 🔄 Memories as context for LLM queries (framework ready)
-   - Users can create personas based on their public memories
+   - 🔄 User personas based on public memories (planned)
-   - Other users can query these personas to get responses informed by the memories
+   - 🔄 Persona querying by other users (planned)
-   - The system handles context management and prompt engineering automatically
+   - 🔄 Context management and prompt engineering (planned)

 ## Key Features

 ### MCP Server Features

-- **OAuth 2.0 Authentication**:
+- **✅ OAuth 2.0 Authentication**:
-  - Authorization Code flow with PKCE for enhanced security
+  - User Context Token flow with server-to-server authentication
   - Scope-based permission system (`memories:read`, `memories:write`, `memories:admin`)
-  - Token management with refresh token support
+  - Token management with refresh token support and rotation
-  - Client registration and management
+  - Client registration and management via admin API

-- **Memory Management**:
+- **✅ Memory Management**:
-  - Create, read, update, and delete memories
+  - Create, read, update, and delete memories with full CRUD operations
-  - Vector embedding for semantic search
-  - Permission-based access control
+  - Permission-based access control (private/public)
+  - Memory expiration date support
   - Batch operations for efficient memory management

-- **User Management**:
+- **✅ User Management**:
   - User registration and authentication
   - Profile management and settings
-  - Activity tracking and analytics
   - Admin controls for system management

-- **AI Integration**:
+- **🔄 AI Integration** (Infrastructure Ready):
-  - OpenAI API integration for embeddings and LLM queries
+  - Framework for OpenAI API integration for embeddings and LLM queries
+  - Database schema ready for vector embeddings
-  - Persona creation based on user memories
+  - Persona creation framework based on user memories
-  - Context-aware query processing
+  - Context-aware query processing architecture
-  - Customizable AI parameters and settings

 ### Django Client Features

-- **User Interface**:
+- **✅ User Interface**:
   - Clean, responsive design for desktop and mobile
   - Intuitive memory management interface
+  - Permission management interface with toggle controls
-  - Advanced search and filtering options
+  - Advanced filtering options for memory retrieval
-  - Persona creation and query interface

-- **OAuth Client Implementation**:
+- **✅ OAuth Client Implementation**:
-  - Secure token storage and management
+  - Secure token storage and management in PostgreSQL
-  - Automatic token refresh
+  - Automatic token refresh with rotation support
   - Scope-based feature availability
-  - Error handling and recovery
+  - Comprehensive error handling and recovery

-- **Memory Tools**:
+- **✅ Memory Tools**:
   - Memory creation forms with rich text support
+  - Memory editing and deletion capabilities
+  - Permission management interface
+  - Memory expiration date support

+- **🔄 Advanced Features** (Planned):
   - Batch import and export
-  - Permission management interface
   - Tagging and categorization
+  - Semantic search interface
+  - Persona-based querying

 ## MCP Interface